onestardao/WFGY/ProblemMap/Atlas/Fixes/official/demos/demo-f1-grounding-anchor/README.md

 ### Correct relationship

-The atlas does not disappear when WFGY starts.

 The right sequence is:

 1. atlas route
 2. first repair move
 3. deeper WFGY exploration if needed

-That order should remain visible.
+The atlas remains the router.
+WFGY 3.0 is the deeper experimental engine.

 ---

-## 7. Replay mode ▶️
+## 7. Replay mode

 Replay mode is the default public reading mode.

-It should require no API key and no notebook execution.
+It requires no API key and no notebook execution.

 ### Replay mode should show